 Encounter strange and stunning species like poison dart frogs, hellbenders, and caecilians.

-Get a rare glimpse into the world of amphibians to discover their environmental importance and the extinction crisis that threatens their future.
+The amphibian exhibit is home to dozens of frogs, toads, salamanders and other amphibians.
+Get a rare glimpse into their world to discover their environmental importance and the extinction crisis that threatens their future.

 Amphibian Mosaic Mural